randruc/Lazuli/README.md

 ## What is Lazuli ?

-Lazuli is a Real-Time Operating System (RTOS) kernel designed for the AVR architecture.
+Lazuli is a preemptive multitasking RTOS (Real-Time Operating System/kernel), targeting AVR microcontrollers.
-It aims to provide preemptive real-time multitasking for AVR microcontrollers (MCU).
-It currently runs on the ATmega328p MCU (that is used on the Arduino) but it should be easily portable to other AVR platforms.
+It allows to program and run multiple independent tasks in a real-time context on AVR microcontrollers.

+AVR MCUs are widely used in embedded, industrial devices and applications, and are also known to be used on Arduino boards.
+Applications written on top of Lazuli RTOS suit industrial systems as well as hobbyists creations.

 The project is hosted on GitHub at https://github.com/randruc/Lazuli

 ### Features

-* Multitasking of user tasks
+* Preemptive multitasking of user tasks
 * Real-time scheduling
 * No MMU required
 * "ROMable": all the system can fit in ROM